CosmoLike/cocoa/README.md

 There are two options for installing the requirements to run Cocoa and clone the repository using [Git LFS](https://git-lfs.github.com).
 The first and more straightforward one is through Docker containers.
 The latter option is the manual installation of the requirements directly into the Linux/macOS (Windows is not supported).

-For Docker installation, see appendices [Docker Installation Part I: Further Information for PCs Environment](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-i-further-information-for-pcs-environment) and [Docker Installation Part II: Further Information for HPC Systems](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-ii-further-information-for-hpc-systems).
+If you want to use cocoa on your Mac OS system, we recommend using the Docker installation, see appendices [Docker Installation Part I: Further Information for PCs Environment](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-i-further-information-for-pcs-environment)

+If you want to use Docker on HPCs please go here [Docker Installation Part II: Further Information for HPC Systems](https://github.com/CosmoLike/cocoa/blob/master/README.md#docker-installation-part-ii-further-information-for-hpc-systems).

-For system installation, see appendices [Prerequisites for MacOS (System Installation)](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation) and [Prerequisites for Linux (System Installation)](https://github.com/CosmoLike/cocoa#prerequisites-for-linux-system-installation).
+Below we detail non-Doocker, system specific installation.
+Please see appendices for prerequisites: [Prerequisites for MacOS (System Installation)](https://github.com/CosmoLike/cocoa#prerequisites-for-macos-system-installation) and [Prerequisites for Linux (System Installation)](https://github.com/CosmoLike/cocoa#prerequisites-for-linux-system-installation).

 ## Cloning the Repository